Yatzy: Scoring

-Two Pairs and Full House must have different numbers so that the combination 1-5-5-6-6 will score 22 as Two Pairs, but 1-5-5-5-5 will score nothing in that category because the two pairs must be different.
+Scoring strategy

 Some combinations offer the player a choice as to which category to score them under.
-A full house could be scored in the Full House, the Three-Of-A-Kind, Two Pairs, One Pair or the Chance categories.
-So 2-2-5-5-5 would score 19 in Full House or Chance, 15 in Three-Of-A-Kind, 14 in Two Pairs or 10 in One Pair.
+E.g., two-two-five-five-five would score 19 in Full House or Chance, 15 in Fives or Three of a Kind, 14 in Two Pairs, 10 in One Pair, 4 in Twos, or 0 in any other category.

-Differences from Yahtzee
+Comparison with Yahtzee

 Yahtzee rules and scoring categories are somewhat different from Yatzy: